 Best Surf Schools in Cornwall

 On the beach and in the town centre of almost every surf town in Cornwall you’ll find a surf school.
-Although not all of them are equal, the majority are excellent.
+The majority are excellent.
 After all, there’s just too much competition for a bad surf school to stay in business.

 If you’re in the area for a few days, spend some time on the beach where you’ll see the surf school heading out.
 You can then weigh up the class size, teaching style, and how long the lessons seem.
 Outside of the peak season, this technique is the best approach to find a great surf school.